OpenMDAO/OpenMDAO-Framework/docs/dev-guide/issues.rst

 |

-3. There are two sections: a title and a comments section.
+3. There are two sections: a Title and a Comments section.
 Try to make the title short, but descriptive.
-    "I found a bug", is not a good tittle.
+    "I found a bug" is not a good title.
 Instead try something like "Problem with XXX when doing Y".
     In the comments section you should put as much detail as you can.
 The more information you give, the easier it will be for someone to write code to address the issue you are reporting.
 If you can supply a small snippet of code that reproduces that problem, that would be ideal.
 You may also